victoramsantos/netflix-backend/README.md

 ### Movie Scraper

-The **movie scraper** process our dataset and build a populated database schema with all movies.
+The [movie-scraper](./movie-scraper) process our dataset and build a populated database schema with all movies.

 Here we use the [pandas](https://pandas.pydata.org/) library.
 This library reads our [dataset CSV file](./movie-scraper/resources/dataset/IMDB-Movie-Data.csv) and, given the _MAX_MOVIES_ variable, we add the movies to **movies** service.